Vyral/ryan-ahearn/_posts/2019-11-14-october-2018-vs--october-2019-how-has-the-san-diego-market-changed.md

 First, **the number of new homes listed this October was down 13.6% year over year, dropping from 4,287 in 2018 to 3,705 this October.** The number of pending home sales, though, went up from 2,499 to 2,902.
 That’s a 16.1% year-over-year increase, which indicates a rise in demand.

-It’s therefore no surprise that our supply saw a significant drop (21.2%) between this October and last, with the number of available properties dropping from 8,002 to just 6,304.
+Therefore, it's no surprise that our supply saw a significant drop (21.2%) between this October and last, with the number of available properties dropping from 8,002 to just 6,304.

 {% include pullquote.html %}

 Interestingly, this increase in demand didn’t translate to a rise in average sales price, which dropped 2% year over year from $732,000 to $717,000.
-Take this with a grain of salt, though, as this is decrease is also partially the result in today’s super-low interest rates. **Buyers are still ready and willing to make a deal, and sellers still have plenty to offer.**
+Take this with a grain of salt, though, as this decrease is also partially the result of today’s super-low interest rates. **Buyers are still ready and willing to make a deal, and sellers still have plenty to offer.**

 The key point to take away from this market update is that conditions remain favorable for buyers and sellers alike, but this won’t last forever.
 If you’re planning on making a move, it’s time to get off the fence.